-Display shared content in a compact, multi-tabbed structure.
+Display shared content pages in a compact, multi-tabbed structure.

-Add the component to the page.
-There are initially three tabs, Tabs, Advanced and Curated List.
+This component initially has three tabs, Tabs, Advanced and Curated List.
 If you choose Child Pages, the third tab becomes Child Pages.

 The component is designed to display a series of shared content pages.
 Each page becomes an independent tab.